-Grass and tree fires can be started deliberately or accidentally, but however they start they can cause huge damage to property and kill wildlife.
+Grass and tree fires can be started deliberately or accidentally, but however they start, they can cause huge damage to property and wildlife.

 If you see a grass fire, don't attempt to put it out yourself as grass fires can travel very quickly and change direction without warning.
 Call the fire service immediately and give as much detail as you can about the location of the fire.

 - The most common causes of grass fires are discarded cigarettes, which if thrown from a car window can ignite dry grass verges

 - Another common way that these fires start is from glass bottles, which can concentrate the suns rays onto dry grass and shrubbery.

 - Never leave camp fires or barbeques unattended and extinguish them properly after you have finished using them